 The idea behind the game was to control a space ball that could change size by interacting with different enemy aliens – so that you could fit into different sized tunnels or pipes (in a similar concept as in Mario Bros).
 It was essentially a sci-fi based horizontal scrolling shoot-em-up mixed with some maze game concepts.
 A level is completed once you find the exit.

 Since then the game had been sitting on Cory’s disks for many years – sadly at the time Cory could not find the game – but after sending his disks to us, we found it!
-Or at least remains of it!
-It was found on an unlabelled disk, and may be the only copy of the game left now.
+Or at least remains of it at first!

 A huge shame overall that this never got a proper release – but we are glad to share it with you thanks to Cory.
-There is still hope that more could be found, but this is a good starting point!
-We hope to hear Cory’s thoughts on the game very soon!
+Here is the full game as an early Christmas present for 2017 thanks to Cory.

 Contributions: Cory Kin